BC SPCA raids causes closures and deep debt to BC rescues and sanctuaries

 Many reputable rescues and sanctuaries, known for their commitment to animal welfare, are now grappling with the aftermath of these raids which have caused significant financial strain and even closure.

-As these organizations already face significant financial strain in the aftermath of Covid, the burden of debt caused by the BC SPCA raids has forced some to close and others to barely survive.
+As these organizations already face significant financial strain in the aftermath of Covid, the rising cost of veterinary and pet care, the burden of debt caused by the BC SPCA raids has forced some to close and others to barely survive.

 Dogway Dog Rescue

 The Dogway Dog Rescue located in Mission on five acres was raided by the BC SPCA who took 63 dogs.
-Dogway has rescued upways of 4,000 dogs in its 15 years of operation.
+Dogway has rescued upwards of 4,000 dogs in its 15 years of operation.
 The non-profit society is in debt to the BC SPCA for over $75,000 and was not able to recuperate any of the seized dogs.
+The Rescue has 8.8K likes and 9.4K followers on Facebook.

 “We have five staff and some of them have been here for 10 years,” Cherry LaTour, a director of the Dogway Dog rescue society said.
 “These people are exquisite dog lovers, and they’re not going to stand by while dogs are not treated well.”